Welcome to Junior year!

-- The PSAT will be administered at OLMA during school hours on October 11.
+- The PSAT will be administered at OLMA during school hours in October.
 These scores are used to determine semifinalists for the National Merit Scholarship Awards.
 Prep books are available in the Guidance office.

 - Continue to sign up for college representative visits to OLMA through Naviance.

 - Prepare for SAT, ACT, and SAT Subject Tests by purchasing prep books.
 You may also visit the Guidance office to borrow these.

 - It is recommended that juniors take either the SAT or ACT test twice during junior year.
 Students are advised to take a winter exam and a spring exam.
 Register online at www.collegeboard.org for the SAT test and at www.actstudent.org for the ACT test.